markovicv/Sudoku-solver/README.md

 # Sudoku-solver

 ### Project overview
-Reads sudoku board from a file and solves it using backtracking algorithm<br/>
+Reads sudoku board from a file and solves it using a backtracking algorithm<br/>

 ### Algorithm
 Backtracking algorithms solv problems by recursively trying to build a solution one piece at a time.
 Solutions that do not satisfy the rules and constraints are removed<br/>